jupyterhub/binderhub/doc/index.rst

    diagram.rst

-What is BuilderHub?
+What is BinderHub?
 -------------------
-BuilderHub allows you to BUILD and REGISTER a Docker image using a GitHub repository along with a branch name / commit / tag.
+BinderHub allows you to BUILD and REGISTER a Docker image using a GitHub repository along with a branch name / commit / tag.
 It also connects with JupyterHub, allowing you to create a public IP address that allows users to interact with the code / environment you specify in the repository within